dremonkey/wp-naked-compass/README.md

     on Compass and Compass installation see http://compass-style.org/install/
 2. Copy the contents of the .htaccess file that comes with this theme to the wp root directory to take full advantage of HTML5 Boilerplate optimization
+3. Create the wordpress style.css file.
+This needs to be put at the top level of the theme directory (theme/style.css) No styles will go into this file, but this file is needed by wordpress so that it knows about your theme.
+You can use the example.style.css file as a starter.
+See http://codex.wordpress.org/Theme_Development for more information.

 ## Important changes to the HTML5 Boilerplate build.xml file